KristianColville1/raza-noodles/README.md

 - Responsivity for all device users
 - Navigation bar
 - Landing page image/logo
-- Details
+- Details in the design
+    - Responsive to users
-    - A menu and downloadable menu
+    - A food menu and downloadable food menu
     - Competitive design to compete with the crowded market
     - Several ways of communicating with customers
     - Clear details of the opening hours